 Customization is key in the world of eCommerce returns.
+It is important in boosting eCommerce sales, increasing customer loyalty, and getting ahead of competitors.
 A full 75% of customers want personalized digital experiences with the brands they shop from—including your returns process.
 For this reason, building a branded returns page that includes your colors, copy, and specific policies is important to the customer experience.

 Both AfterShip Returns Center and ReBOUND offer access to branded returns pages and several customization options.
 Your clients just need their order numbers and email addresses to submit a return request or keep tabs on their approval status.
 A branded returns page may also have personalized recommendations that encourage revenue even post-purchase, as seen here:

 Aftership provides an engaging and self-service return experience in order to maintain brand loyalty to its customers.
 It has a drive after-sales engagement that gives customers a delightful return experience by providing a custom-branded self-service solution.
 And automates the return process by allowing customers to print return labels in minutes without ever sending an email.
 Aside from that, it also reduces the return rate for ineligible items and sales items.

 A mobile responsive returns page is provided and a section that clearly displays the returns window and non-returnable items to avoid customer confusion.
 Aftership Returns Center allows customers to specify the reason for returns and provides a better product portfolio with more accurate feedback from the customers.

 ReBOUND’s branded pages share a lot of the same features as AfterShip’s.
 Users can build custom pages, set up pages to accept local currency, and plug into several carriers around the country.
 But when ReBOUND Returns is compared against AfterShip, it’s clear the latter still comes out on top due to the following:

 - Gathering reasons and subreasons for item returns (to narrow down the problem)